alex-gutev/live_cells/README.md

 computational cell knows when its value should be recomputed.

-An extension is provided for `ValueCell`'s containing `num` values which overloads the arithmetic and relational operators to return computational that perform the operation defined by the operator.
+An extension is provided for `ValueCell`'s containing `num` values which overloads the arithmetic and relational operators to return computational cells that perform the operation defined by the operator.
 For example the `sum` cell above can be defined using the following:

 ```dart